EverOddish/Westwood/README.md

     python3 convert_to_django.py

 This will read every XSD file and generate Python classes that describe each model.
-Then, a database will be generated using the models, and populated from the XML data by running a Django data migration.
+Then, a database can be generated using the models, and populated from the XML data by running a Django data migration.

+Add the Westwood Django app to a Django project by copying the django-westwood/westwood directory to the project, and editing the project's settings.py file:

+    INSTALLED_APPS = [
+        'westwood.apps.WestwoodConfig',
+        ...
+    ]

+Next, copy the provided westwood_router.py file to the Django project.
+This will direct all Westwood models and data to a separate database.
+Then, edit settings.py again:

+    DATABASE_ROUTERS = ['SampleDjangoProject.westwood_router.WestwoodDatabaseRouter']

+Finally, run the migration to populate the Westwood database:

+    python manage.py migrate --database=westwood

+If all was successful, a westwood.sqlite3 file (or other database) should now exist with all Westwood data.

 ## Contributing